AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Compatibility with different versions of AdGuard**
 >
 > Rules with `$redirect` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS and Safari.
+> `$redirect` in uBlock Origin supports specifying priority, e.g. `$redirect=noopjs:42`.
+AdGuard does not support it and instead just discards the priority postfix.

 #### **`$redirect-rule`** {#redirect-rule-modifier}